Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 You will often find a variety of tactical reticles, general hunting reticles, or illuminated reticles in the market today.

-The Different Types of Reticles to Choose From
+The Different Types of Scope Reticles to Choose From

-From the basic and traditional scope reticle options to the modern and contemporary ones, here is a list of different reticles for you to consider:
+From the basic and traditional scope reticle options to the modern and contemporary ones, here are the types of scope reticles for you to consider:

 Original/Fine Crosshair Reticle